btrentini/btrentini.github.io/stories/ssh-add.md

 ⭐ **Important**: specify a directory and a filename such as `~/.ssh/gitlab_key`

 Copy the contents of this file (use vim, xclip, or any other method)
+## 2nd step: add keys to GitLab
 Go to your Gitlab account and under settings, add a new SSH key.
 This is similar to what is described here: [https://docs.gitlab.com/ee/user/ssh.html](https://docs.gitlab.com/ee/user/ssh.html)

+## 3rd step: add keys ssh-agent

 After you've done this, you must add your key to the SSH agent